-A three-time Atlantic Sun Conference champion as a head coach, Lynn Bria enters her sixth season at the helm of Stetson women's basketball program.
+A three-time Atlantic Sun Conference champion as a head coach, Lynn Bria enters her eighth season at the helm of Stetson women's basketball program.

-In just the last three seasons Bria has turned the Hatters into a formidable force in the Atlantic Sun.
-She has guided the Hatters to two conference titles, two NCAA Tournament appearances, a WNIT bid, and three 20+ win seasons.
-In fact, Stetson is just one of three schools in the state of Florida to post over 65 victories since the start of the 2010-11 season.
+Over the past five seasons Bria has turned the Hatters into a formidable force in the Atlantic Sun.
+She has guided the Hatters to two conference titles, two NCAA Tournament appearances, three WNIT bids, and five consecutive 20+ win seasons.
+In fact, Stetson is just one of two schools in the state of Florida to post as many as 117 victories since the start of the 2010-11 season.

 The 2012-13 season was one for the history books as the Hatters set numerous team records for success and captured their second A-Sun title in the past three seasons.
 Bria helped lead the Hatters to a school-record 24 wins overall, a 12-1 record at home, a school-record 14 wins in conference play, and winning streaks of 11 straight overall and 16 in a row at home.
 In the A-Sun Championship game, Stetson rallied from a 15-point second-half deficit to defeat top-seeded and previously undefeated FGCU 70-64, and then earned their highest-ever NCAA Tournament seed (14) and an appearance in the Columbus, Ohio regional against UCLA.